 How do I apply?

 All students completing a FAFSA must register for an account on the U.S. Department of Education website.
-You must know your income as listed on your prior year’s tax return; you can use the IRS Data Retrieval Tool to access this information if you do not have it.
+You must know your income as listed on your "prior prior" year’s tax return, meaning the return from 2 years ago; you can use the IRS Data Retrieval Tool to access this information if you do not have it.
 You will also need your driver’s license number, Social Security number, or Alien Registration Number, and any financial records documenting income, such as investments or untaxed earnings.

 (Hint: If you’re applying for financial aid at SNU, use School Code 003149.)